Muscle Anatomy-aware Geometric Deep Learning for sEMG-based Gesture Decoding: Methodology

 \subsubsection{BiMap Layer}

 The input covariance matrix can have high dimension due to a large number of features.
-The BiMap layer performs dimensionality reduction of covariance matrices while ensuring the positive definiteness using a bilinear mapping.
-This involves multiplying the input covariance matrices with a full-rank matrix $W$ through a bilinear operation as follows:
+The BiMap layer performs dimensionality reduction of covariance matrices while ensuring positive definiteness using a bilinear mapping as follows:

 The output of the BiMap layer, $H_{bimap}\in\mathcal{S}_{n_b}^{++}$ lies on the SPD manifold with $n_b<n_s$.
 In order to ensure that $H_{bimap}$ lies on an SPD manifold, the weight matrix $W$ is required to lie on a compact Stiefel manifold.